fardinbarashi/PublicRepos/Powershell/DNS/DnsChecker/README.md

-# Create Vms
+# DnsChecker

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-Quick way to create some VM's
+DNS-checker is quick way to remove DNS entrys in winsrv.

 <!-- GETTING STARTED -->
 ## Getting Started
 Run script

 <!-- LICENSE -->
 ## License